2023 Top A-Level IGCSE GCE Tutor|

 IGCSE Curriculum and MYP Framework

-In contrast, the MYP's assessment criteria are more vague.
-Content and assessment depend heavily on teacher interpretation.
-The MYP also places a strong emphasis on inquiry-based learning.
-Students gain greater control over their education by determining their own research questions through individual projects and investigations.
-MYP students should develop the ability to ask deep, thoughtful questions about their topics, as the quality of a student's education depends in part on their skills as inquirers.
-For these reasons, the quality of education at the MYP tends to vary from school to school, whereas IGCSE is more consistent.
-As an older program, the IGCSE is also more widely recognized and respected, although the MYP is recognized for its association with the IB.
+MYP cultivates students’ understanding oftopicComprehension of the subject matter, because the quality of a student's education depends to some extent on the ability to answer and think about questions.
+For these reasons, the quality of education at MYP tends to vary from school to school, whereas at IGCSE it is more consistent.
+IGCSE As an older programme, IGCSE is more widely recognized and respected, although MYP is better recognized for its association with IB.

 Features of MYP